rotki/rotki/docs/api.rst

    :resjson string symbol: Symbol of the asset.
 Will only exist for non-nft assets.
    :resjson int chain_id: This value might not be included in all the results.
 Chain id of the chain where the asset is located if the asset is an EVM token.
    :resjson string custom_asset_type: This value might not be included in all the results.
 It represents the custom asset type for a custom asset.
+   :resjson string coingecko: This value might not be included in all the results.
+It is the coingecko identifier for the asset.
+   :resjson string cryptocompare: This value might not be included in all the results.
+It is the cryptocompare identifier for the asset.
    :resjson string collection_name: Only included for NFTs.
 May be null if nft has no collection.
 If it does then this is its name.
    :resjson string image_url: Only included for NFTs.
 May be null if nft has no image.
 If it does this is a url to the image.
    :statuscode 200: Assets successfully queried.